KonklaveTtv/VenueSender/README.md

 VenueSender by default builds a static binary.
 If you wish to not build statically and instead want to do a dynamic build, simply rename 'Makefile' to 'Makefile static' and 'Makefile dynamic' to 'Makefile'.

+### Installing Dependencies To Build Statically

-To run this project, you need the following installed on your system:
+To build this project statically, you will need the following installed on your system:

 - GCC (GNU Compiler Collection)
 - C++20 compatible compiler
-- libjsoncpp v1.9.5-4 (Install with apt-get install)
 - Curl v7.88.1 (Install from source)
+- libjsoncpp v1.9.5-4 (Install from source)
 - libx11 v1.8.4 (Install from source)
+- libpsl 0.21.2 (Install from source)
 - libssl v3.0.8-1ubuntu1.2 (Install with apt-get install)
 - libsqlite3 v3.40.1-1 (Install with apt-get install)
 - libboost v1.74.0.3ubuntu7 (Install with apt-get install)
 - Catch2 v2.13.10-1 (Install with apt-get install)

-### Installing Dependencies To Build Statically

 Run the following commands to install the first lot of dependencies: